- You do not have any products in your shopping cart yet.

 Example: Dining table "Fusion" in size 400 × 100–140 cm

-Note: The old wood used comes from demolished houses and bridges on the islands of Java and Bali.
+Note: The reclaimed wood used comes from demolished houses and bridges on the islands of Java and Bali.
 The tabletops are prefabricated on site by a small family business and refurbished and sealed in our in-house workshop upon arrival.
 Of course, attention is paid to the naturalness of the waxes used.

 Of course, all dining tables, living room tables, and design tables offered by Tischonkel can be viewed in our showroom in Detern (East Frisia).